-Mombasa And Diani Are Home To Pearl White Sands And Lush Green Forests.
-These Islands Provide A Backdrop Of Serenity That Defines Paradise
+Mombasa Holiday - Home To Pearl White Sands And Lush Green Forests Provides A Backdrop Of Serenity That Defines Paradise

 The world famous Diani Beach rests between the crystal clear waters of the Indian Ocean and open plains of the Shimba Hills National Reserve.
 Stretching 25 kilometres along the coastline, golden sands and thriving green forests provide a backdrop of serenity that must be defined as paradise.

 Diani Beach caters for a wide range of clients, from honeymoon holidays, privacy and relaxation to sports and adventure, including a selection of opulent nightclubs and beach bar restaurants along the coast guaranteed to have you awake for the fabled 6 am sunrise.

 A Mombasa safari and beach holiday provides you with a range of things to do in Mombasa.
 Choose from our vast array of tailor-made Mombasa holiday packages for an extraordinary Mombasa beach holiday.
 We can also tailor-make special Mombasa beach holiday package for unforgettable memories of a lifetime.

 - The Kanga is a large cotton cloth worn by both men and women across East and Central Africa.
 The patterns and colours are often bright and elaborate, the most stunning Kangas can be seen being worn at weddings and other festivities.
 They originated in the 19th century in Zanzibar and Mombasa.

 - Diani Beach is home to the islands most exotic hotels and allows tourists to view the sunset going down on the oceanic horizon, known to be a nostalgic experience.
 It also has great Kite Surfing spots and hidden creeks to discover.